emberjs/rfcs/text/0496-handlebars-strict-mode.md

 are aimed at codifying best practices, improving clarity and simplifying the language.
 Together, these changes are bundled into a "strict mode" that Ember developers can opt-into.
-In contrast, the non-strict mode (i.e. what developers are using today) will be referred to as "sloppy mode" in this RFC.
+In contrast, the non-strict mode (i.e. what developers are using today) will be referred to as "non-strict mode" in this RFC.

 This RFC aims to introduce and define the semantics of the Handlebars strict mode, as well as the low-level primitive APIs to enable it.
 However, it does